omrajput03/firewall-rules/README.md

-# Task 4 — Setup and Use a Firewall on Linux
+# Setup and Use a Firewall on Linux

 ## Overview